 “Apartment 7A” is an ode to the original, not made to expand the world, but instead fill in the blanks.
 The movie even features a monologue about how the play they are putting on, “The Pale Crook,” is an ode to the original work.
 This monologue is sadly a cliché that has formed in the “late continuation of the series” genre, and is tiring.

 This film could be effective.
 The concept in itself is not doomed to fail.
 Terry is a very interesting character, and it does not matter that her ending is, most likely, already known by the audience.
-What made “Rosemary’s Baby” so horrifying is that the fear wasn’t just from the physical control others had over her, but also the mental grasp they had.
+What made “Rosemary’s Baby” so horrifying is that the fear wasn’t just from the physical control others had over her, but also the mental grasp they had over her mind.
 Rosemary is literally surrounded by the enemy; everyone is complicit in her abuse.

-Terry, in “Apartment 7A, never feels as stuck in this abuse, despite her being in a very similar situation to Rosemary.
+Terry, in “Apartment 7A”, never feels as stuck in this abuse, despite her being in a very similar situation to Rosemary.
 She very quickly explains away the weird things happening around her because of the few good things they did for her.
-“Rosemary’s Baby” does drag in the beginning but it adds to our understanding for why she knows she should trust the people around her.
+“Rosemary’s Baby” does drag in the beginning but it adds to our understanding for why she thinks she should trust the people around her.

-The script ends up force feeding us with the message, rather than allowing us to sit in the horrible fact that she was raped and is being pressured to keep the baby.
+The script of “Apartment 7A” ends up force feeding us with the message, rather than allowing us to sit in the horrible fact that Terry was raped and is being pressured to keep the baby.

 Instead, we get dialogue like: “You violated me,” and, “You practically begged for it.”
 Her original sentiment makes sense, but the response, by the man that drugged her so she could be raped by Satan, makes no sense.
 The movie is trying to bring the themes directly into modern concerns, when the original was already effective in doing so.